askming/study_notes/_sources/Stats/Note-Correlated Data Analysis.md

 - GEE is the maximum likelihood score equation for multivariate Gaussian data, and for binary data when $\text{var}(Y_i)$ is correclty specified.
 - $\hat{\beta}$ is consistent when sample size goes to infinity even when $\text{var}(Y_i)$ is incorrectly specified

+- Disadvantages of GEE
+  - it is a large sample approximate method;
+  - it does not use a full likelihood function so cannot be used in a Bayesian context;
+  - not being full likelihood the repeated observations are not properly “connected” to each other, so dropouts and missed visits must be missing completely at random, not just missing at random as full likelihood methods require.

 ## Appendix: Limitation of OLS models in analyzing repeated measures data

 *Date: Feb 28, 2014*